S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:**  This is the root node of a Data Model.
+This is the root, encapsulating node of a Data Model.

 ---------------
 RM simpleTypes
 ---------------

 The reference implementation simpleType descriptions.
 These types do not have global element definitions.
-They are used to define other element types within the RM and are used as restrictions on a DM.
+They are used to define other element types within the RM and are used as restrictions on a Data Model.

 MagnitudeStatus
 ---------------